-We currently provide incentive compensation awards under the Marriott Vacations Worldwide Corporation Stock and Cash Incentive Plan (the "Prior MVW Plan") and the Amended and Restated Interval Leisure Group, Inc. 2013 Stock and Incentive Compensation Plan (the "ILG Plan," and together with the Prior MVW Plan, the "Prior Plans").
-If our shareholders approve the 2020 Plan, then the 2020 Plan will supersede the Prior Plans and no new awards will be granted under the Prior Plans.
-Awards currently outstanding under the Prior Plans will remain outstanding under the Prior Plans in accordance with their terms.
+Prior to our stockholders' approval of the Marriott Vacations Worldwide Corporation 2020 Equity Incentive Plan (the "2020 Plan") at our 2020 Annual Stockholders Meeting, we granted incentive compensation awards under the Marriott Vacations Worldwide Corporation Stock and Cash Incentive Plan (the "Prior MVW Plan") and the Amended and Restated Interval Leisure Group, Inc. 2013 Stock and Incentive Compensation Plan (the "ILG Plan," and together with the Prior MVW Plan, the "Prior Plans").
+When our stockholders approved the 2020 Plan, it superseded the Prior Plans and no new awards have been granted under the Prior Plans after such time.